kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

   host: httpbin.xxx.shoot.canary.k8s-hana.ondemand.com
 ```

-You will get the following `APIRuleStatus` error:
+If your APIRule specifies a host that is already used by another APIRule or Virtual Service, the following `APIRuleStatus` error appears:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.host\": This host is occupied by another Virtual Service"}